Mathématique: Chapter 63

 Rush hesitated.

-“You can say it,” McKay said, softly, his expression effortfully stoic.
+“You can say it,” McKay said, his expression effortfully stoic.
 “Whatever it is you think I don’t want to hear.
 Better me than anyone else.
-I’m telling you that I get it.
+I’m telling you—I get it.
 I get it in a way most people won’t.
-A deeply personal, intensely awful way.”
+A deeply personal and intensely awful way.”

 Still, Rush hesitated.

 “I lost most of my cognitive abilities over a period of weeks.
-Kind of like—rapid onset dementia.
-But I knew it was happening.
-It was not a great time for me.
+Kind of like rapid onset dementia?
+I knew it was happening.
+It wasn’t a great time for me.
 But ah.
 There was a strong memory component to the experience.
 Different than your situation.
-But with enough commonalities to—” McKay broke off, toying with the cuff of his dress shirt.
+But with enough commonalities to—” McKay toyed with the cuff of his dress shirt.
 “Well.”

 Rush nodded.

-“So tell me,” McKay said, looking up at him.
+“Tell me.”
+McKay looked up at him.
 “Whatever it is, I swear to god, I won’t tell a soul.”

 “He seems dead.”